barryclark/jekyll-now/_posts/2018-1-10-ComputerVisionArchitecture.md

 ---
 layout: post
-title: Test Mathematic Equations
+title: GENERAL INTRODUCTION OF DEEP LEARNING ARCHITECTURE FOR COMPUTER VISION IN OTONHANH.VN
 ---
-##GENERAL INTRODUCTION OF DEEP LEARNING ARCHITECTURE FOR COMPUTER VISION IN OTONHANH.VN
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nowadays, Deep Learning become more and more popular in many domains like Finance, E-Commerce.
 At OtoNhanh.vn, we employ Deep Learning to tackle the problems of Natural Language Processing to deal with the requests of the user in our site or of Computer Vision in the illustration of cars.
 In this blog, we will focus on the network architecture that we consider to use in our Computer Vision application.

-###I. Convolutional Neural Network (ConvNet)
+### I. Convolutional Neural Network (ConvNet)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The heart of Deep Learning in Computer Vision is ConvNet, a sub-division of Neural Network designed specifically to cope with the images.
 Regular Neural Network is made of fully-connected layers: each unit from one layer have the access to every units from the previous layer, which leads to the explosion in the number